 If you are planning a traditional kitchen, consider how it will fit into the existing home and what ideas you could incorporate to help the two styles work together.
 In this example below a traditional kitchen has been given many classic features while a few, well-chosen more modern elements make it less ornate and a better fit for the design of the home.

-Talk to your designer about how best to use the space you have available.
+Talk to your designer about how best to use the kitchen space you have available.
 It’s easy to assume that awkward spaces can’t be used effectively but, as this example shows, there is usually a solution to most space issues and your designer will be able to offer expert opinion on placement of appliances and workspaces to ensure optimal efficiency.